nicolasdanelon/UnofficialDocs/source/extensibility/macros.rst

 Macros
 ======

-Macros are a basic automation facility consisting in sequences of commands.
+Macros are a basic automation facility comprising sequences of commands.
 Use them whenever you need to repeat the exact same steps to perform an operation.

 Macro files are JSON files with the extension ``.sublime-macro``.
 Sublime Text